heimrichhannot/contao-watchlist-bundle/README.md

 1. Create an watchlist module and select the created config.

 1. Optional: If you have custom templates for download(s) content element, output `$this->addToWatchlistButton['html']`

+## Usage

+### List bundle

+To add an "add to watchlist" button to your list entries, add the watchlist list config element type to the list configuration and output the corresponding template variable.

+If you want to create a watchlist list (output the content of an watchlist from list bundle), use the auto_item filter config element with pid for a filter on tl_watchlist_item.

 ## Developers